20100850-ganesh/Assign_Movie_App/README.md

 ## Acknowledgements

- - The Movie DB Org for the api usage for retreiving the results anf using in the project.
+ - The Movie DB Org for the api usage for retreiving the results and using in the project.
  - Material UI for using various components across the development of this application.

 ## Authors